xenhancer/chatenhancer/README.md

 4. Click **Load Temporary Add-on…**
 5. Select the `manifest.json` file from this folder
 6. Open `https://chat.openai.com` or `https://chatgpt.com`
-   - After the page loads, you should see a **"ChatGPT Enhancer"** panel near the bottom-right
+   - After the page loads, you should see a **"Chat Enhancer"** panel near the bottom-right

 > **Note**: Temporary extensions are removed when you close Firefox.
 For development, just re-load it via **Load Temporary Add-on…**.

 ## 📖 Usage

-Once installed, the extension automatically activates on ChatGPT pages.
+Once installed, the extension automatically activates on supported AI chat pages.
 You'll see a floating panel in the bottom-right corner with:

 - **Turn Counter** - Shows the number of conversation turns
 - **Expand All** - Expands all collapsed answers
 - **Collapse All** - Collapses all answers
-- **Toggle Button (▼)** - Minimize/maximize the panel

 ### Collapsible Answers

 - Click on any question bubble to toggle its answer visibility
-- The arrow indicator (▼/▲) shows the current state
-- New answers start expanded; older ones start collapsed

 ### Draggable Panel